-New Antonine Brass are proud to work alongside Live Music Now Scotland.
-This partnership allows the group to travel the country performing recitals and workshops in schools, care homes and in areas that would not usually have access to live music.
-Outside the quintet all the players regularly freelance with orchestras such as Scottish Ballet, Scottish Opera, Royal Scottish National Orchestra, BBC Scottish Symphony Orchestra, Manchester Camerata and the Ulster Orchestra.
+New Antonine Brass is proud to work alongside Live Music Now Scotland.
+This partnership allows the group to travel the country performing recitals and workshops in schools and care homes, in areas that would not usually have access to live music.
+Outside the quintet, all the players regularly freelance with orchestras such as the Scottish Ballet, Scottish Opera, Royal Scottish National Orchestra, BBC Scottish Symphony Orchestra, Manchester Camerata and the Ulster Orchestra.

-The diversity of the group's engagements stem from covering a broad range of genres such as classical, contemporary, jazz, Scottish traditional and pop, including many of their own arrangements.
+The diversity of the group's engagements stems from covering a broad range of genres such as classical, contemporary, jazz, Scottish traditional and pop, including many of their own arrangements.